Filed Under:

 Versatility in Design – Allows production of intricate shapes, precise details, and varied thicknesses depending on product use requirement and characteristics.

-Fast Production – Shorter lead times and quicker cycles compared to other molding processes.
-This is especially true a mold already exists.
+Fast Production – Shorter lead times and quicker cycles compared to other forming processes.
+This is especially true if a mold already exists.

 Thermoforming serves multiple industries:

-Packaging Industry – Customized packaging solutions including trays, clamshells, and blister packs to house a variety of products in and out of cases.
+Packaging Industry – Customized packaging solutions, including food packaging, trays, clamshells, and blister packs to house a variety of products in and out of cases.

 Medical Sector – Sterile packaging, medical trays, and equipment housings.
-In some cases (pardon the joke), its used for medical equipment itself depending on the use needs.
+In some cases (pardon the joke), it's used for the medical device itself, depending on the use needs.

 Automotive Industry – Interior and exterior vehicle components that require precise detailing and abnormal shapes.